chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

    - l(s) (String Length): The number of non-Empty Characters contained in a String.
    - Λ(s) (Word Length): The number of Words contained in a String

 Note the first two levels are purely syntactical.
 Any String *s* will have a length *l(s)* and a cardinality | S |.
 However, not every String possesses Word length, *Λ(s)*.
 Word length contains semantic information.
-While the presence of Word length does not necessarily mean the String is semantic, e.g. "asdf dog fdsa", Word length does signal an *extension* of Strings into the semantic domain.
+While the presence of Word length does not necessarily mean the String is semantically coherent (see Definition 2.3.1 for precise definition of *semantic coherence*), e.g. "asdf dog fdsa", Word length does signal an *extension* of Strings into the semantic domain.

 The following theorem proves an intuitive concept: the total number of Characters in all of the Words in a Sentence must exceed the number of Words in a Sentence (since there are no Words with a negative amount of Characters).